Woke: 2008–2014: #Staywoke hashtag

 According to The Economist, as the term woke and the #Staywoke hashtag began to spread online, the term "began to signify a progressive outlook on a host of issues as well as on race".

-In a tweet mentioning the Russian feminist rock group Pussy Riot, whose members had been imprisoned in 2012, Badu wrote: "Truth requires no belief.
+In a tweet mentioning the Russian feminist rock group Pussy Riot, whose members were imprisoned in 2012, Badu wrote: "Truth requires no belief.
 Stay woke.
 Watch closely. #FreePussyRiot".
 This has been cited by Know Your Meme as one of the first examples of the #Staywoke hashtag.

-2010s: Black Lives Matter
+2014–2015: Black Lives Matter

-Following the shooting of Michael Brown in 2014, The phrase stay woke was used by activists of the Black Lives Matter (BLM) movement to urge awareness of police abuses.
+Following the shooting of Michael Brown in 2014, the phrase stay woke was used by activists of the Black Lives Matter (BLM) movement to urge awareness of police abuses.
 The BET documentary Stay Woke, which covered the movement, aired in May 2016.
 Within the decade of the 2010s, the word woke (the colloquial, passively voiced past participle of wake) obtained the meaning 'politically and socially aware' among BLM activists.

-Broadening usage
+2015–2019: Broadening usage

-While the term woke initially pertained to issues of racial prejudice and discrimination impacting African Americans, it was appropriated by other activist groups with different causes.
+While the term woke initially pertained to issues of racial prejudice and discrimination impacting African Americans, it came to be used by other activist groups with different causes.
 While there is no single agreed-upon definition of the term, it came to be primarily associated with ideas that involve identity and race and which are promoted by progressives, such as the notion of white privilege or slavery reparations for African Americans.
+According to communication studies scholar Gordana Lazić, woke refers to "a heightened awareness of social inequalities and injustices".
 Vox's Aja Romano writes that woke evolved into a "single-word summation of leftist political ideology, centered on social justice politics and critical race theory".
 Columnist David Brooks wrote in 2017 that "to be woke is to be radically aware and justifiably paranoid.
 It is to be cognizant of the rot pervading the power structures."
 Sociologist Marcyliena Morgan contrasts woke with cool in the context of maintaining dignity in the face of social injustice: "While coolness is empty of meaning and interpretation and displays no particular consciousness, woke is explicit and direct regarding injustice, racism, sexism, etc."

 The term woke became increasingly common on Black Twitter, the community of African American users of the social media platform Twitter.
 André Brock, a professor of black digital studies at the Georgia Institute of Technology, suggested that the term proved popular on Twitter because its brevity suited the platform's 140-character limit.
 According to Charles Pulliam-Moore, the term began crossing over into general internet usage as early as 2015.
 The phrase stay woke became an Internet meme, with searches for woke on Google surging in 2015.